atulghodmare777/my-project/teklon-ci.md

 tkn pipelinern list -n test
 tkn pipelinerun logs name -n test

-# Now we want to automate it with trigger
+# Now we want to automate it with trigger with specific tag push in bitbucket
 For this to start we require pipeline and tasks already present in the namespace to be created first

 Install clone task and kaniko-build task